-University of Michigan Online MSN-NP Programs – FNP, AGPCNP
+University of Michigan Online Nursing Programs

-Graduates of the MSN program will be eligible to take their respective exams for credentialing through the American Nurses Credentialing Center (ANCC) and the American Academy of Nurse Practitioners Certification Board (AANPCB).
+Graduates of the MSN programs will be eligible to take their respective exams for credentialing through the American Nurses Credentialing Center (ANCC) and the American Academy of Nurse Practitioners Certification Board (AANPCB).
 The University of Michigan is accredited by the Higher Learning Commission (HLC).
 The nursing programs are accredited by the Commission on Collegiate Nursing Education (CCNE).
 The University of Michigan is located in Ann Arbor, Michigan.

-Admission Requirements: Applicants to the School of Nursing at the University of Michigan must hold a current, unencumbered RN license and hold a BSN or are in the process of completing a BSN from an AACN, CCNE, or NLN-accredited program with a cumulative GPA of 3.0 or higher.
+Admission Requirements: Applicants to the School of Nursing at the University of Michigan must hold a current, unencumbered RN license and hold a BSN or be in the process of completing a BSN from an AACN, CCNE, or NLN-accredited program with a cumulative GPA of 3.0 or higher.
 Applicants fill out a NursingCAS application online that includes a non-refundable application fee and the following requirements: official transcripts, resume or CV including volunteering and other experiences and achievements (max two pages), a personal statement, and three recommendations.
 The applicant must also provide documentation of professional licensure and earned certifications.
 No GRE is required.

 Should the applicant have little or no work experience in nursing, it is recommended by the institution that volunteering or job-shadowing be completed to understand the APRN role better.
 International students are not accepted at this time.